 3 | Start with a clean car

-Make sure things are organized in the car, you’ll feel so much better about the time you are spending there.
-Keep important things within reach.
+Make sure things in the car are organized.
+You’ll feel so much better about the time you are spending there.
+Keep essential things within reach.
 We use two soft side coolers that fit perfectly behind each seat.

 4 | Don’t over plan

-Road trips need a plan but don’t plan every second.
+Road trips need a plan with flexibility.
 You need room for spontaneous adventures.
 Road trips give you the freedom to take detours.
-Some of our most memorable adventure haven’t been planned, but have just been stumbled upon.
-Slow down, enjoy the trip, allow time to stop and take pictures, or whatever else you want.
+Some of our most memorable experiences haven’t been planned but have just been stumbled on.
+Slow down, enjoy the trip, allow time to stop and take pictures or whatever else you want.

-By not planning your schedule so tightly, it gives you breathing room for adventure, relaxing or even emergencies.
+Not planning your schedule tight gives you breathing room for adventure, relaxing, or even emergencies.

 Even though being prepared is the secret to making a road trip go smoothly.
-Not over preparing is the secret to have a better time.
+Not over-preparing is the secret of having a better time.

 5 | Plan for extra costs